-NOTE initial thinking includes identifying gaps in fishing licensing scheme and add conservation measures and penalties to licenses with robust and realistic enforcement.
+11 NOTE initial thinking includes identifying gaps in fishing licensing scheme and add conservation measures and penalties to licenses with robust and realistic enforcement.

-$^{27}$ Note: The LDCP provides for a marine biological reserve (MBR) - Section 24.15 pg 43.
+12 Note: The LDCP provides for a marine biological reserve (MBR) - Section 24.15 Pg 43.

-Note: Ensure that NCAs include protection and policies pertaining to the safeguarding of habitats e.g. guano collection.
+13 Note: Ensure that NCAs include protection and policies pertaining to the safeguarding of habitats e.g. guano collection ensure that rats and alien plants are not introduced to islands by visitors or boats